mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 As aligned with the learning design principle of rapid feedback, changes in the code which Te is altering to impact on the new design pattern of a top down game, are immediately apparent in the preview window.
 As such, Te does not feel the need to prototype on paper.

-**Other examples and discussion of GPDs helping the ideation process**
+**Other examples of GPDs helping the ideation process**

-Other examples or To come.
-NOTE - are there.
+The use of GDPs to scaffold the ideation process was a common pattern used by X of the Y sessions analysed.

 In summary, some GDPs allow the spacial exploration of design in a way that suits being mapped onto paper, or onto graphical software which allows for a similar sketching experience.